Vendor Management (Agency) FAQs

 Q12.
 My agency already has a form to send to vendors to change bank account information can I continue to use that form?

 A12.
-All agencies should use theprovided by SAO.
+All agencies should use the standard form provided by SAO.

 Q13.
 Can I add a new vendor without using the vendor management bank account form?